 If a student chooses this option, the standard hearing process will be abbreviated and a Sanction Hearing will be scheduled.
-Sanction Hearings can be administered by the Vice President for Student Affairs and Strategic Initiatives, the Assistant Vice President for Student Affairs and Dean of Students, the Assistant Vice President and Co-Director of the Center for Social Impact, the Assistant Dean of Students, the Director of Residence Life, a Sanction Hearing Panel or any staff member deemed appropriate by the Assistant Vice President for Student Affairs and Dean of Students.
+Sanction Hearings can be administered by the Vice President for Student Affairs and Athletics, the Dean of Students, the Director of Residence Life, a Sanction Hearing Panel or any staff member deemed appropriate by the Vice President for Student Affairs and Athletics, or their designee.
 Sanction Hearing Panels will consist of two students and two faculty or staff members assigned by the Office of Student Affairs.
 During periods when the College is not in session, at the beginning of a semester or during the final examination period of each semester, the Office of Student Affairs reserves the right to convene a Sanction Hearing Panel that is different in make-up than described above.
 Every attempt will be made to secure two students and two faculty/staff members.

 Sanction Hearings for Hearing Panel Cases: After an initial conversation regarding the information pertaining to the case (i.e. Incident Reports, Voluntary Statements) the Sanction Hearing Officer or Panel will levy sanctions, as appropriate.
-In the event the incident involves a reporting party or victim, they will be invited to attend the Sanction Hearing.
+In the event the incident involves a reporting party or victim, that party will be invited to attend the Sanction Hearing.
 The reporting party or victim will have the ability to make a statement and answer any questions posed by the Sanction Hearing Officer or Panel.
 A reporting party or victim will be afforded all rights as explained in the Student Handbook under Student Rights/Rights of Victims section.
 Sanction Hearings will be digitally recorded.

-If the respondent to a Sanction Hearing decides at any time prior to, or during, a Sanction Hearing that they no longer wish to accept responsibility, a standard Hearing Panel will be scheduled to resolve the case.
-Once the Sanction Hearing Officer or Panel administers sanctions or enters deliberation, the case is finalized and the responding party no longer has the ability to change their plea or request the case be heard by a standard Hearing Panel.
+If the respondent to a Sanction Hearing decides at any time prior to, or during, a Sanction Hearing that the respondent no longer wishes to accept responsibility, a standard Hearing Panel will be scheduled to resolve the case.
+Once the Sanction Hearing Officer or Panel administers sanctions or enters deliberation, the case is finalized and the responding party no longer has the ability to change the student's plea or request the case be heard by a standard Hearing Panel.
 Sanction Hearings are eligible for appeal through the standard student conduct appeal process as outlined in the "Appeals" section of this policy.